anders-biostat/MethSCAn/docs/commands.md

   you want to keep.

-  DATA_DIR is the unfiltered directory containing the methylation matrices produced by running 'scbs prepare'.
+  DATA_DIR is the unfiltered directory containing the methylation matrices produced by running 'methscan prepare'.

   FILTERED_DIR is the output directory storing methylation data only for the cells that passed all filtering criteria.